 - Look at your dog food – evaluate your dog’s diet and consider the fact that they might be suffering from food allergies.
 You’ll want to look for a high-quality dog food that is free of allergens and has plenty of fatty acids, as it has many benefits for dry skin.
 Talk to your veterinarian about changing your dog’s diet in a subtle, safe way.

-We hope this post helped answer your questions about how to stop your dog from licking its paws!
+We hope this post helped answer your questions about stopping your dog from paw licking or chewing its paws!